MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 - Only for the default environment.
 - Only for the trial users and the users who purchase Dynamics 365 Customer Voice through Web Direct.
-- Only when you sign in for the first time before an environment is provisioned.

 **What can you do while an environment is getting provisioned?**